kometen/parse-pause/README.md

 # parse-pause
-Detect duration in an xml-file.
+Detect chapters and parts based on is08601-durations in an xml-file.

 Clone repo and open a terminal window at the top of the source folder.
 Then build and run the application.